 One of the core services of any SEO campaign is to report back to the client on search rankings.
 Over the past five years reporting has shifted more to sales and conversion tracking, we now see another shift with reporting on touch points of user journeys.
 No doubt in the next five years we’ll see more changes in reporting SEO campaigns, however reporting on key phrases positions will always be a key aspect of SEO reporting.

 I’m my last role I was part of a team that developed a web ranking tool that scraped search engine results, calculated rankings and reporting back to a client interface.
 Having your own tool has it’s benefits but for me will also be restricted by the need to have internal resource to initially create such a tool and the continues work to maintain.
 How many companies are able to pull programmers off paid work to work on internal projects, it doesn’t happen often!

-Often costing at companies for programming time is calculated by an hourly or daily rate.
+According to Phoenix SEO often costing at companies for programming time is calculated by an hourly or daily rate.
 A quick estimate to make a ranking tool could be calculated as:

 £70 per hour * 7.5 hours a day = £525 per day.

 You may need around 6 days of planning time, requirement gathering and meetings to get things started. – £3,150